adi99/Building-Mobile-Apps-on-Solana/SolanaMobile.md

     return await connection.confirmTransaction(signature);
      }, [connection, selectedAccount]);<br />

-<b>Sign Transaction/Message Button</b><br />
+## Sign Transaction/Message Button</b><br />
-The SignMessageButton component takes in a messageBuffer byte array and calls wallet.signMessages().
+The SignMessageButton component takes in a messageBuffer byte array and calls` wallet.signMessages()`.
 This requests the connected wallet to sign the message with the user's private key.<br />
-The SignTransactionButton component does several things on click.
-Within the wallet session, it constructs a Transaction with a SystemProgram.transfer instruction, then requests the wallet to provide a signature in the transaction.<br />
+The `SignTransactionButton` component does several things on click.
+Within the wallet session, it constructs a Transaction with a `SystemProgram.transfer` instruction, then requests the wallet to provide a signature in the transaction.<br />
+<b>Sigm Message</b>
 >     const signMessage = useCallback(
     async (messageBuffer: Uint8Array) => {
         return await transact(async (wallet: Web3MobileWallet) => {